tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/访问控制概述/访问控制基本概念_intl_en.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/d22047a7656e9524482def3ce67b61ed.png)

-## Elements for Access Permissions
+## Access Policy Elements

 You can grant access permissions by specifying a person to perform a specified action on specified resources under a specified condition.
-Generally, the following four elements are used to describe an access permission action: **identity, resource, action, and condition (optional)**.
+Generally, the following four elements are used to describe an access policy: **principal, resource, action, and condition (optional)**.

 ![](https://qcloudimg.tencent-cloud.cn/raw/164bdaaee60662fb9848d305f355cd49.png)

-## Access Permission Elements
+## Description of Elements

 #### Tencent Cloud identity (principal)